harman878/Sales-performance-dashboard/README.md

 ![Sales Performance Dashboard](financial_dataset_dashboard.png)
 ```

----

-**## 🚀 About This Project**
+## 🚀 About This Project

-This project is part of my data analytics portfolio and demonstrates my ability to use Microsoft Excel for data cleaning, business analysis, automation, and interactive dashboard development.
-It reflects my approach to transforming raw business data into meaningful insights that support better business decisions.
+This project reflects my hands-on experience in using Microsoft Excel to solve real-world business problems through data analysis and interactive dashboarding.
+It demonstrates my ability to clean data, automate reporting, analyze business performance, and communicate insights effectively to support data-driven decision-making.